-- Current liabilities a net increase in overall current liabilities of \$0.685 million due increases to accounts payable, customer deposits and construction advances.
-These increases were partially offset by decreases to the current portion of long-term debt and compensated absences. - Noncurrent liabilities a decrease of \$1.323 million primarily due to decrease to long-• term debt and the retirement compensation plan which were partially offset by increases to the District's net pension liability and other postemployment benefits liability.
+- Current liabilities a net increase in overall current liabilities of \$0.247 million due increases to customer deposits and construction advances.
+These increases were partially offset by a decrease to accounts payable. - Noncurrent liabilities a decrease of \$0.299 million primarily due to decrease to longterm debt which was partially offset by increases to the District's net pension liability and other postemployment benefits liability.